 So many TV shows aired in 2018 that it was a challenge to figure out what was worth watching.
-But just like we did in 2017, we singled out hit after hit after hit, and ranked them all so you'd know what to prioritize.
+But just like we did in 2017 and we're doing again for 2019 TV shows, we singled out hit after hit after hit, and ranked them all so you'd know what to prioritize.
 (Note: We only considered scripted episodic programs, and shows needed have begun a new season or made their U.S. debut during calendar year 2018 to be eligible.)
 To see what TV shows made the cut, and to see a photo of Zach Galifianakis getting stomped on by a baby goat, read on.

 Season 3.
 10 episodes.
 Let's pause for a moment to salute Ash Williams, the only horror character ever to cut off his own hand and replace it with a chainsaw, and who's played by the inimitable Michigan-born B-movie poobah and best-selling author Bruce Campbell.
 Ash is a legitimate national treasure whose weapon of choice deserves to be in the Smithsonian one day, and I can't be the only one who just decided that the National Treasure movie series should be rebooted with Campbell taking over for Nicolas Cage.
 Anyway, in the third and final season of Starz's blood-soaked, slapstick continuation of The Evil Dead movie franchise, Ash slays a fresh batch of Deadites, duh.